Accepting and Embracing All of Yourself

 Feel the impact in your body as this belief deepens inside you.
 Your body will remember.

-Have a question for Jeannie?
-Ask or leave a comment below!
+Have a question for Jeannie or want to leave a comment?
+Click here.